 Bottom Line in the Matchup Between KO vs. PEP Stock

 Both stocks are outstanding ones for investors following a dividend growth strategy or income strategy.
-Dividend matter, especially for companies like these.
+Dividends matter, especially for companies like these.
 But they are performing well during a period of high inflation, rising interest rates, and recession fear.
 Consequently, their valuations are elevated.
 When the valuation is correct, investors can choose Coca-Cola or PepsiCo.

 Disclosure: Members of the Sure Dividend team are long KO and PEP.